alex8530/Android-SuperViews/README.md

 # Android-SuperButton
-SuperButton with apility to set shadow color, corner , stroke width and radius
+SuperButton, This library able you to add custom button with apility to set shadow color, corner , stroke width and radius of them

 ![Image Result](https://i.ibb.co/W21YsKS/Screenshot-2020-10-16-022754.png)